-Most of the companies that actually run an online gambling operation are offshore (not within the USA).
+Most of the companies that actually run an internet sportsbook and casino operation are offshore (not within the USA).
 The vast majority are located in the Carribean and the United Kingdom.
 (See the Legal Issues section for an explanation).
 It is best to check with the laws of the country your company is in for authority to own and operate a casino.
 Also, it is worthwhile to look at the TAX structure.
 Australia was taking 50% of all winnings from internet casinos.
-This number was reduced to 8% after they realized Australians were gambling at internet casino and sportsbook operations located in other countries.
+This number was reduced to 8% after they realized Australians were gambling at online sportsbook and casino operations located in other countries.

 ( One of the best books to read on starting an offshore corporation is Tax Haven Roadmap, by Richard Czerlau )